Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 Wrapped In One Accessible Package

 Looking from the outside in, MotoVid signups can approach Herheim's RWS³ advanced motorcycle training from any personal standpoint.
 Track aficionados can learn where their skills fit into the spectrum of safer riding while new riders get enough MPH to feel how their bike responds at speed.
-All of which is presented in an enclosed/secure location designed specifically for them.
+All of this appears in an enclosed/secure location designed specifically for them.

 Jason's RWS³ curriculum is the advanced motorcycle training course today's public can look to for a positive learning opportunity without abandoning the thrills we as riders often seek.
 To do so with such forward thinking and a self-promoting "get the information out there" approach, it's sure to gain the following it deserves.